marcusoftnet/marcusoftnet.github.io/_posts/2007-10-06-friends-in-need.md

 Why does this also come to Christians?
 Wasn't it supposed to be a **good** life with Jesus?

-Of course i don't have the answer to that one - wouldn't be very smart to work with computers if you knew that secret, would it?
+Of course I don't have the answer to that one - wouldn't be very smart to work with computers if you knew that secret, would it?

 I just now one thing;